Tuesday 21 January 1941

 |Jackson Daily News, 21 January 1941.|

 The defining characteristic of the rebellion at this point is a vicious pogrom carried out against the country's Jews, particularly those in two Jewish Bucharest boroughs (Dudeşti and Văcăreşti).
-One of the several causes of the rebellion was Antonescu's preference to manage relations with Jewish citizens legally; the Iron Guard would have none of that and simply turned to looting and killing.
+One of the several causes of the rebellion was Antonescu's preference to manage relations with Jewish citizens legally; the Iron Guard would have none of that.
+Instead, they loot and kill whoever they don't like.

-While the Legionnaires by and large have the run of the capital throughout the day, there are some soldiers and police who refuse to participate.
+While the Legionnaires, by and large, have the run of the capital throughout the day, there are some soldiers and police who refuse to participate.
 They are put under arrest.
 Mircea Petrovicescu, son of the former minister of the interior deposed by Antonescu, is particularly vicious, not just killing Jews but also mutilating and torturing them.
-There are acts of unspeakable cruelty which appear directly tied to resentment of Jewish life in general, with a heavy focus on looting Jewish property.
+There are acts of unspeakable cruelty that appear directly tied to the resentment of Jewish life in general, with a heavy focus on looting Jewish property.
 It is an orgy of bloodletting that lasts throughout the day and into the 22nd.

 Hitler begins to take notice of what is going on.
 He has many troops in the country preparing for the invasion of Greece (Operation Marita).
 He has the Wehrmacht instruct them to support the Antonescu government, though without actively engaging in combat.